Lucas-Schmucas/employee-management.io/README.md

 # Improvements for later

+- Date mutation at collection level instead of model level
 - Factories for better testing
 - Authorization with maybe token
 - Foreign Key Constraints (cascade, restrict)